 Your agent operates as the bridge between ‘talent’ and ‘client’.
 The client being those who require talent for their upcoming projects, whether it be a feature film, television commercial or photographic shoot.
 Clients may be casting agents, production houses, advertising agencies or photographers/companies themselves.
 The talent is YOU!

 An agent’s job is to not only represent the talent, but to keep positive working relationships with clients so they keep coming back to book talent.
 A lot of work goes on behind the scenes with clients before agent’s get in contact with the talent themselves.
-Agents receive briefs daily from clients for upcoming projects, their job is to submit all their suitable talent for consideration and to coordinate castings and/or auditions as needed.

 A children’s agent also needs to work with clients to ensure they have the appropriate permits (depending on the state) to be working with children and that they are aware of the guidelines they need to abide by.
 New clients are always vetted prior to the agent submitting talent.

 It is also an agent’s responsibility as an agency to ensure your child’s safety and wellbeing through the facilitation of legal and regulatory frameworks.
 This means that we will obtain the relevant permits for your child to work, which vary across different states.
 We ensure that safe practices are followed in your child’s attendance on a job, ensuring proper guidelines are followed in relation to working hours, supervision required on set, and any potential medical or health requirements.

 Once talent have been confirmed by the client, the agent will organise forms to be filled out by the client and parent, and will pass on all relevant details to the talent for the shoot.

 Agents are also responsible for negotiating rates, invoicing clients and paying talent.